learn-co-curriculum/binary-and-hexadecimal/README.md

 if `n_0` is 4, `n_3` is A, `n_4` is F, and everything else is 0, then the value is 1024004, i.e. `FA004`

-Hexadecimal gets used because 1 hexdecimal digit maps perfectly to 1 byte of information.
+Hexadecimal gets used because 1 hexdecimal digit maps perfectly to 1 nibble of information.

-What's a byte?
+What's a nibble?
 Well, a single binary digit is a "bit", 4 binary digits are a "nibble", 8 binary digits are a "byte", then we get into kilobytes, megabytes, and gigabytes.